jlundan/journeys-api/README.md

 The reference format is

 ```
-[endpoint]
+[endpoint] (experimental | stable)
     - [parameter] : [description]
 ```

 The endpoints and the query parameters are listed below.
 Tariff Zones depend on the GTFS data itself, the reference lists the zones used in the Tampere GTFS data.

+Endpoints in experimental state may still change during upcoming updates.
+There is no generic timeline for reaching a stable state.
+Usually, when a beta endpoint has been in use for a while, it will be declared as stable.
+You can ask about the stabilisation timeline for an experimental endpoint in the repository's [discussions](https://github.com/jlundan/journeys-api/discussions) section.

 ```
-<base url>/v1/lines
+<base url>/v1/lines (stable)
 	- description : string

-<base url>/v1/routes
+<base url>/v1/routes (stable)
 	- lineId : string
 	- name : string

-<base url>/v1/journey-patterns
+<base url>/v1/journey-patterns (stable)
 	- lineId : string
 	- name : string
 	- firstStopPointId : string
 	- lastStopPointId : string
 	- stopPointId : string

-<base url>/v1/journeys
+<base url>/v1/journeys (stable)
 	- lineId : string
 	- routeId : string
 	- journeyPatternId : string